imwally/cmuck/linkedlistproblems/problem18-writeup.md

 NULL` and one when `rest == NULL`.
 It's not hard to see that the list is shortened by 1 node on each call so when the list has been exhausted and `rest == NULL` the function returns.
 I always assumed that once a function returned then all code execution inside of that function ceases.
-Turns out I was wrong.
+This is only partly correct.

 ## The Call Stack